Dual-Graph Alignment for Indirect Prompt Injection Defense (AuthGraph)¶

 style EX fill:#1a7f37,color:#fff

-The authorization graph carries zero channel capacity from untrusted input.
-The Planner LLM only receives the user prompt and the tool catalog; it never observes any tool return, retrieved document, or inter-agent message.
-This is the paper's Property 1: "information-theoretic independence of any injected content" (Wang et al., 2026).
-The downstream Checker therefore has a contamination-free reference to compare the execution trace against — divergence between the graphs is structurally attributable to the only side of the system that can see attacker content.
-Single-graph provenance defenses such as ARGUS-style influence auditing lack this clean baseline and must instead trace per-span trust through the same graph the attacker can perturb (Weng et al., 2026).
+The authorization graph carries no channel capacity from untrusted input.
+The Planner LLM sees only the user prompt and tool catalog, never a tool return, document, or inter-agent message — the paper's Property 1, "information-theoretic independence of any injected content" (Wang et al., 2026).
+That gives the Checker a contamination-free reference, so divergence points to the only side that sees attacker content.
+Single-graph defenses like ARGUS influence auditing lack this baseline.
+They must trace per-span trust through the graph the attacker can perturb (Weng et al., 2026).

 | Defense | Attack success rate | Utility rate |